 How long does it take to get my Disability Tax Credit?

-The majority of our clients receive a determination on their application in less than 120 days after their claim is filed.
+The majority of our clients receive a determination on their application in less than 120 days after their T2201 forms are filed.

-The Canada Revenue Agency (CRA) will generally deposit the funds directly into your bank account, however you can choose to receive a physical cheque if you prefer.
+The Canada Revenue Agency (CRA) will either deposit your disability tax credit refund directly into your bank account, or mail you a physical cheque.